Please note: Saferoom opens only when a tornado warning has been issued for our area. The saferoom does not open for

-Fire Station 4 at 1973 Pinehaven Road, provides a saferoom for residents to use during severe weather events.
+Fire Station 4 located at 1973 Pinehaven Road, provides a saferoom for residents to use during severe weather events.

 The Severe weather safe room will be open during tornado watches or warnings, and will remain open until the severe weather has abated, and the National Weather Service has canceled the warnings and watches or if they have expired.

 The safe room is reinforced with concrete, as well as steel doors, to protect against debris projectiles.

-The safe room is intended to provide protection during short-term extreme wind event such as a tornado.
+The safe room is intended to provide protection during short-term extreme wind event such as a tornado and straight line winds.
 It is not a recovery shelter or a shelter that can be used as a warming or cooling center.
 According to FEMA, the average maximum stay is approximately two hours.

-When severe weather is anticipated, Fire Station 4 personnel are alerted and know to be on the lookout.
-City leaders receive regular updates from local emergency management officials and if or when a potential need for shelter arises.
+When severe weather is anticipated, city leaders receive regular updates from local emergency management officials and if or when a potential need for shelter arises.
+Fire Station 4 personnel are alerted and know to be on the lookout.

 The city’s Facebook page are good places to look for status updates.